Burkina Faso President Kabore Wins Re-election In Landslide - UrduPoint

 Burkina Faso President Kabore Wins Re-election In Landslide

-Kabore gained a large outright majority in the first round of Sunday's presidential election, obviating the need for a runoff ballot, the Independent National Electoral Commission (CENI) said.
+Kabore won a large outright majority in the first round of the presidential election on Sunday, obviating the need for a runoff ballot, the Independent National Electoral Commission (CENI) said.

 "Mr Kabore... with 57.87 percent of the vote, is provisionally elected president of (Burkina) Faso in the first round," CENI chief Newton Ahmed Barry said.